hrr49-teamThirteen/about-this-item/README.md

-# Project Name
+# About This Item

-> Optimizing database management system to support scaling the existing service
+> Optimizing database management system to support scaling the About This Item Service of a retail website.

 ## Related Projects